Artilleryjoe/Iron-Dillo-Agent/README.md

 - `memory.py` – SQLite-backed preference store.
 - `tools/` – composable domain helpers for awareness, compliance, risk, and RAG.

+## Additional sandbox

+The repository also ships with **Iron Dillo Cybersandbox AI (IDCSA)** under `iron_dillo_cybersandbox_ai/`.
+The sandbox provides a FastAPI backend, Tailwind inspired frontend, and helper scripts for running a completely offline Ollama-powered workflow featuring prompt vector exploration, document RAG, and security mini-apps.
+See `iron_dillo_cybersandbox_ai/README.md` for usage details.

 ## Development notes

 - Do not commit API keys or tokens.
 Use environment variables instead.